BC Buy Local Week ran from November 30th until December 6th in 2020. During that time Vancouver residents are reminded of the value of buying local.

 - BC Buy Local Week

 - LocoBC (an organization that promotes locally-owned businesses and which Vancouver’s Best Places is proud to be a member of)

-- StayVancouverHotels.com (a locally-based website that offers great deals and bonus perks for booking stays at downtown Vancouver hotels)
+- StayVancouverHotels.com (a website that offers great deals and bonus perks for booking stays at downtown Vancouver hotels)